Javad-Marnani/DCE_MRI/README.md

 ## Instructions

-1. Use the NBIA Data Retriever tool to filter and download the images.
-More information about downloading TCIA images using NBIA Data Retriever can be found at this link: [Downloading TCIA Images](https://wiki.cancerimagingarchive.net/display/NBIA/Downloading+TCIA+Images).
-Ideally, download all the images (922 patient folders) to run the codes for different samples.
-However, for storage limitations, a subset of 200 patient folders or fewer can be downloaded, which are the output of the first function (`random_sample_for_each_cancer_type`) in `Feature_Extraction.py`.

-2. Select the "Classic Directory Name" option in NBIA Data Retriever while downloading the images.
-After downloading all the patient folders, convert the `Duke-Breast-Cancer-MRI` into a RAR file to ease the upload.
-The name of the RAR file should be `Duke-Breast-Cancer-MRI.rar` and should not be changed.

-3. All required directories will be created automatically if they do not exist.
+1. All required directories will be created automatically if they do not exist.
 The main directory is `BC_MRI` created in the current path.
-Three other directories including `dataset`, `resized_images`, and `extracted_features` will be created within `BC_MRI`.
+Four other directories including `CSV_Files`, `dataset`, `resized_images`, and `extracted_features` will be created within `BC_MRI`.

-4. Place the `requirements.txt` file in the main directory (`BC_MRI`) and install the required functions.
+2. Place the `requirements.txt` file in the main directory (`BC_MRI`) and install the required functions.
 Additional functions may need to be installed as needed using the `pip install` method.

-5. Place the image data `Duke-Breast-Cancer-MRI.rar` in the `dataset` directory.
-If direct upload is not possible due to high volume, use Google Drive to upload it in the `dataset` directory as mentioned in the code.

-6. After downloading data components (b, c, d, e) and converting them to CSV, put them in the `dataset` directory.
+3. After downloading data components (b, c, d, e) and converting them to CSV, put them in the `CSV_Files` directory.

+4. Use the NBIA Data Retriever tool to filter and download the images.
+More information about downloading TCIA images using NBIA Data Retriever can be found at this link: [Downloading TCIA Images](https://wiki.cancerimagingarchive.net/display/NBIA/Downloading+TCIA+Images).
+To run the codes for different samples, it is ideal to download all 922 patient folders.
+However, due to storage limitations, you can choose a subset of 200 patient folders or fewer.
+This subset can be generated using the `random_sample_for_each_cancer_type` function in the `Feature_Extraction.py` file.
+In the provided code, we have included a subset of 8 patients, with two patients for each cancer type (N0=N1=N2=N3=2).
+This subset of the dataset is specifically intended for testing purposes, ensuring that the codes can be executed even on a local machine.
+If you require a larger sample, you can modify the function arguments of `random_sample_for_each_cancer_type` accordingly.
+It is important to note that the size of the sample you choose may have an impact on the accuracy and reliability of the results.
+For more meaningful outcomes, it is recommended to work with a representative subset of patient folders.
+For example, you can consider setting N0=N1=N2=N3=50 to ensure a more comprehensive analysis.
+However, please keep in mind that by increasing the sample size, it becomes necessary to have sufficient storage capacity and computational capability due to the high volume of the data.
+Ensure that your storage resources can accommodate the increased number of patient folders and that your computational resources can handle the processing requirements.
+Additionally, working with a larger sample may require more time for data preprocessing, feature extraction, and analysis.
+It is advisable to assess your available resources and allocate sufficient time for the execution of the code when working with a larger sample size.

+5. To ensure proper downloading of the images, please select the "Classic Directory Name" option in NBIA Data Retriever.
+By default, the option is set to "Descriptive Directory Name," so make sure to change it to "Classic Directory Name" before initiating the download.
+It is crucial to verify that all the images have been successfully downloaded.
+In cases where the sample size is larger, you may encounter errors during the process.
+If this occurs, simply complete the ongoing process and then proceed to redownload the remaining images.
+NBIA Data Retriever can utilize the previously set directory to download the remaining data.

+6. Once you have downloaded the image data, ensure that you place the `Duke-Breast-Cancer-MRI` folder in the `dataset` directory.
+In case you encounter challenges uploading the folder due to its large size, consider compressing it into a RAR file and then extracting it.
+This approach can be particularly useful when running the codes on a server instead of locally.

 7. Start with the `Feature_Extraction.py` file to extract 12 combinations of radiomics features.
 After obtaining the 12 CSV data files, proceed to run the other `.py` files in this order:

    A) `Data_preprocessing.py`: Merge previous datasets, add some clinical features, and do some initial feature selection to get rid of redundant features before proceeding with machine learning algorithms.

-   B) `Binary_Classifications_OvR_OvO.py`: Classify molecular subtypes of BC using two approaches:
+   B) `Binary Classifications_OvR_OvO.py`: Classify molecular subtypes of BC using two approaches:

       - One vs. the rest classifications (4 OvR classifications)
       - One vs. one classifications (6 OvO classifications)

    C) `Radiomics_Features_Saha_et.py`: Apply the same methodology for the extracted radiomics features by Saha et al. and make comparisons.
 [Saha et al. - British Journal of Cancer](https://www.nature.com/articles/s41416-018-0185-8)

+8. In the current version, we are running the codes with a small sample of 8 patients for testing purposes, ensuring they can be executed locally without errors.
+To avoid potential issues, we have commented out some lines at the end of the `Binary Classifications_OvR_OvO.py` file.
+This is because the sample size of 8 is too small for meaningful classification purposes and may lead to errors with certain classifiers.
+When working with a larger sample size, feel free to uncomment these lines.
+Additionally, you may need to modify the arguments of the functions throughout the code to suit your specific needs.